 To fend off nightly tossing and turning, some people with chronic insomnia take a sleep medication.
-But this strategy can have drawbacks.
+But new guidelines for treating insomnia recommend a type of psychotherapy called cognitive behavioral therapy for insomnia (CBT-i) before considering medication.

 A safer solution

-Unlike sleeping pills, an effective nondrug treatment called cognitive behavioral therapy for insomnia (CBT-i) addresses the underlying causes of sleep disorders.
+Unlike sleeping pills, CBT-i addresses the underlying causes of sleep disorders.
 Sleep therapists often recommend CBT-i or a similar behavioral therapy as an initial treatment for insomnia once physical causes, such as a medical illness, a mental health problem, substance abuse or another sleep disorder, are ruled out.
 CBT-i is sometimes combined with drugs.
 As insomnia improves, the drug is tapered off.

 After their treatment, participants reported improvements in sleep onset latency, or the time it took to fall asleep; the length of time spent awake after they initially fell asleep; total sleep time; and sleep quality.